jasonCodeng/ginit/README.md

-# ginit.js
+# git-init-plus

-ginit.js (or ginit) is a JavaScript CLI for quickly bootstrapping a Git project.
+git-init-plus.js (or g+) is a JavaScript CLI for quickly bootstrapping a Git project.

 It runs git init under the hood, but not only that.
 It will also create a remote repository on Github or BitBucket right from the command line.